sutta » mn » Majjhima Nikāya 114

 evarūpaṁ, bhante, cittuppādaṁ sevato akusalā dhammā abhivaḍḍhanti, kusalā dhammā parihāyanti.

-That way of giving rise to a thought causes unskillful qualities to grow while skillful qualities decline.
+That arising of thought causes unskillful qualities to grow while skillful qualities decline.

 Kathaṁrūpaṁ, bhante, cittuppādaṁ sevato akusalā dhammā parihāyanti, kusalā dhammā abhivaḍḍhanti?

-And what way of giving rise to a thought causes unskillful qualities to decline while skillful qualities grow?
+And what arising of thought causes unskillful qualities to decline while skillful qualities grow?

 Idha, bhante, ekacco anabhijjhālu hoti, anabhijjhāsahagatena cetasā viharati;